ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 reading as an attribute: `uplinkCongested || downlinkCongested`, and read-only, because a single writable boolean could not say which direction it meant.

 The convenience stops at the event.
-There is no combined issue type and no combined issue key, because an issue is a condition with a start and an end and the two directions start and end independently — one key would have to pick a lifetime, and it would be wrong for whichever direction was still congested.
-A connection congested both ways emits `congestion` twice, as the two findings open;
+Neither detector raises a combined *issue*, because an issue is a condition with a start and an end and the two directions start and end independently — one key would have to pick a lifetime, and it would be wrong for whichever direction was still congested.
+A `congestion` issue type does still exist, raised by the deprecated `CongestionDetector` alone; it is priced at zero in `ISSUE_SCORING` so that the same episode is not charged twice.
+A
+connection congested both ways emits `congestion` twice, as the two findings open;
 that is two independent verdicts rather than one restated, since neither detector reads the other to decide.